 Serviced sites and some Standard and Scenic sites require bookings.
 You can still do like we did and simply show up hoping that there is space.
 It just means that there’s no guarantee unless you book it in advance.
 Basic campsites are always first-come, first-served.
 Use the apps for camping in New Zealand and the DOC website to find out which sites require bookings as you travel.
 In any case, find out whether the site has access times.
 The last thing you want to do is drive for an hour only to find out that the entrance gate closed at 8:00 pm.

-Budget camping is the focus of this guide, but we should quickly mention that there is the other, much more expensive option of staying in New Zealand’s Holiday Parks.
+Budget camping is the focus of this guide, but we should quickly mention that there is the other, the much more expensive option of staying in New Zealand’s Holiday Parks.
 For more information on Holiday Parks, visit http://www.holidayparks.co.nz/